Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 ``calc_status`` will be displayed in the ``libE_stats.txt`` log file.

 That's it!
-As can be seen, with libEnsemble, it's relatively easy to get started with launching applications, since behind the scenes libEnsemble evaluates default MPI runners and available resources, and divides them among workers accordingly.
+As can be seen, with libEnsemble, it's relatively easy to get started with launching applications.
+Behind the scenes, libEnsemble evaluates default MPI runners and available resources and divides them among the workers.

 This completes our calling script and simulation function.
 Run libEnsemble with: